-Paige enlivened the scene the way she did every morning: wheeling in before 5 a.m., kicking up gravel and dust, the muffled thump of heavy bass announcing her arrival to no one.
-She emerged from the ancient, rusted armor of a hand-me-down car into air so steamy, it might as well have been a Cambodian jungle.
+Paige disrupted the drab scene the way she did every morning: wheeling her ruby red Mustang in before 5 a.m., kicking up gravel and dust, the muffled thump of heavy bass announcing her arrival to no one.
+She emerged from the car — a graduation gift now three years old — into air so steamy, it might as well have been a Cambodian jungle.
 But she was in the dead-center of Mississippi, a good half-hour before the sun would break over the trees that lined the Pearl River to the east.
-She offered a silent prayer that the tin building’s decrepit, fickle AC unit had decided to kick on today.
-It was the second week of July, and the daytime temperature had been in the triple digits for five days straight, and nighttime temps brought almost no relief.
+She offered a silent prayer that the tin building’s decrepit, fickle central air unit had decided to play nice today.
+It was the second week of July, and the daytime temperature had been in the triple digits for five days straight.
+Nighttime brought almost no relief.

 Paige was always the first to arrive in the morning and the last to leave at night.
 It wasn’t that she was more dedicated than the rest of the newsroom staff.
 It’s just that being single and young meant she didn’t have the distractions that everyone else had.
 No kids to feed and hustle to school; no husband with whom to coordinate child pickup and band practice and dinner.
 No boyfriend; no girlfriend, for that matter.
 She didn’t even have a dog to walk.

 Sure, there were times she missed the thrill of a new romance.
 She sometimes woke with still-fresh, erotic images of being in the arms of an old boyfriend or a celebrity.
-She once had a particularly lascivious dream that involved her boss — a disturbing hallucination that left her feeling gross and vowing to get out more.
+She once had a particularly lascivious dream that involved her septuagenarian boss — a disturbing hallucination that left her feeling gross and vowing to get out more.